Tayyab819/PSX_Valuation-Tool/README.md

 Fetch available tickers dynamically using Yahoo Finance

-Automate the process of extracting tickers from search results

-No need to manually enter tickers

 **📊 Stock Valuation Tool**

 Estimate the intrinsic value of a company using multiple financial models